Smart Helmet for Electric Scooter Users

 Once the helmet is on, the temperature sensor, heart rate sensor and the SpO2 sensor are going to detect the body temperature, the heart rate, and the oxygen level respectively.
 Those values are going to be recorded non-stop and the data are sent to a mobile application.

+The impact sensor is mounted in order to determine the impact level with which the helmet hits the floor following an accident.
+When the impact crosses a specific level (threshold) the GPS module detects the exact location of the accident and with the help of the GSM module an SMS will be sent to a predefined phone number stating the location and the blood group type of the driver.
+If medical assistance is not required or if the driver drops the helmet accidentally, the emergency notification signal can be canceled by pressing a button at the side of the helmet.
+This button should be pressed within 90 seconds following the shock.
 If an impact is detected, the vital signs data are recorded and saved, the family doctor can check those data over his/her phone.
 Those data will help the doctor to monitor the drivers condition prior, during and following the accident.
 Once medical assistance reaches the location the helmet will be taken off safely.
 The medical team can work together now in order to assess the medical state of the driver and its stability.
+Figure 1 shows the interrelationship among these modules and figure 2 shows flow diagram that emphasizes the process of the helmet system.

 Figure 1: Design of the system